ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

   We use the `array.get() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}get>`__
   function to retrieve the array element at index zero (the oldest visible line ID).
   We then use `line.delete() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}delete>`__
-  to delete the line linked with that ID.
+  to delete the line referenced by that ID.
 - Again, we need to artificially return ``int(na)`` in both local blocks of our `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ structure so the compiler doesn't not complain.
   See the :ref:`Matching local block type requiremement <PageConditionalStructures_MatchingLocalBlockTypeRequirement>` section for more information.